swagger-api/swagger.io-docs/docs/spec-explained/enums.md

           enum: [asc, desc]
 ```

-In YAML you can also specify one enum value per line:
+In YAML, you can also specify one enum value per line:

 ```
           enum: